pymupdf/PyMuPDF/docs/page.rst

 Several page methods have a :ref:`Document` counterpart for convenience.
 At the end of this chapter you will find a synopsis.

+.. note:: Many times in this chapter we are using the term **coordinate**.
+It is of high importance to have at least a basic understanding of what that is and that you feel comfortable with the section :ref:`Coordinates`.

 Modifying Pages
 ---------------
 Changing page properties and adding or changing page content is available for PDF documents only.